-If you are a retailer or an e-tailer (commonly known as e-commerce companies), customer experience must be your top priority.
-Your website or the e-commerce portal is obviously the first touch for your customers, and I am pretty sure you have invested tons of time thinking and executing ideas so that your consumers feel welcome when they first interact with your company.
+If you are a retailer or an e-tailer (commonly known as an e-commerce company), customer experience must be your top priority.
+Your website or the e-commerce portal is obviously the first touch for your customers.
+And you may have invested tons of time thinking and executing ideas.
+So that your consumers feel welcome when they first interact with your company.
+But is ERP equally important for your customer experience?
+And if so, what are the most critical retail ERP features?

 ERP Features for Retailers